Intrepid Originals, Always Looking Ahead

 Lucia Lemma-Walker, Assistant General Manager

 Raised by a family in the wine import and distribution business, Lucia is a master of how wine moves around the world.
 Her family’s focus on Italian wines led them to bring the famous Produttori wines to Oregon for the first time decades ago, and Lucia’s own study of business and the Italian language helped drive the family venture for years before she joined ROCO in 2019.
 She affords us a true wealth of knowledge and experience—ranging from brand management to wine education to sales.

 Neil Frew, Hospitality Manager

 Born and raised in Massachusetts, Neil made his way to the West Coast pursuing a career in music.
 Originally selling wine as a way to pay the bills, his love for fermentation grew into an obsession and finally into working directly for wineries in the Willamette Valley.
 He lives with his family on a small farm in the Dundee Hills, where you’ll find him growing apple trees, making hard cider, and playing his drums well past everyone’s bedtime.

 Renee Hunt, Marketing and Wine Club Manager

 Renee was born and raised near Boulder, Colorado.
 Her studies in psychology and neuroscience, followed by a master’s degree in nutrition, give her a unique understanding of the intersection between health, food, and the mind.
 Renee came to the world of fine wine after a successful career in marketing and brand management for rapid-growth health and nutrition education start-ups.
-Now living amongst the vineyards in the Willamette Valley, Renee’s inspired by the way wine connects us to the natural world and how it brings people together in conversation.
+Now living amongst the vineyards in the Willamette Valley, Renee’s inspired by the way wine connects us to the natural world and how it brings people together.
 As a surfer and budding gardener, she’s right at home at ROCO with her deep appreciation for the outdoors and the ways in which it shapes and enriches our lives.